Computing On The Edge: Screaming In The Cloud Podcast Recap

 Are you ready to dive deeper about the edge and Macrometa?
 Your organization may be considering the edge because they are challenged by latency and higher costs in cloud applications and workloads.
 Check out this whitepaper written by Durga Gokina, CTO and Co-founder of Macrometa that discusses how to reduce write costs and the importance of data models and platforms.
 The paper explains how applying multiple data models on a single copy of data reduces storage and processing costs and how Macrometa's coordination-free architecture works for data-in-motion and data-at-rest use cases.

 You can also get started with Macrometa in minutes with so many many tutorials, QuickStarts, and easy-to-follow example documentation.
 I mean you can actually build a streaming app in 10 mins or less!
-Start with a free developer account, or schedule a demo with one of our experts.
+Start by requesting a 30 day trial, or schedule a demo with one of our experts.

 *Results may vary.